kagaimiq/jl-uboot-tool/docs/bc51loader.md

-# BR17 loader
+# BC51 loader

-This describes commands and their behavior specific to the br17loader (v204).
+This describes commands and their behavior specific to the bc51loader.

+As there's no command to get the USB buffer size, the buffers seems to be 512 bytes long there.
+And there are two buffers: for data to be written (flash/memory write, set flash cmd) and data to be read (flash/memory read)

 ## Arguments field